OldUnreal/UT2004Patches/README.md

 **Legal Disclaimer:** This project was approved by Epic Games, but it is not an official Epic project, nor has it been reviewed or tested by Epic.

-## Installation
+## Downloads

-This repository contains release previews as well as official releases.
+This repository provides downloads for release previews and stable releases on the [Releases Page](https://github.com/OldUnreal/UT2004Patches/releases).
+If you are an active tester who wants to test bleeding-edge changes and who can write top-quality bug reports, then please come talk to us on [Discord](https://discord.com/channels/143986633992175616/1053202987545264128) to join our internal testers team.

 ### Release Previews

-If you are a modder or beta tester and you would like to test our latest changes, then simply use git to check out this repository.
-Note, however, that release previews may be less stable than the official releases.
+Our release previews primarily target modders and beta testers who want to test our latest changes after they have passed the internal testing stage.
+These previews are considered relatively stable, but they may not work in online play.

-### Official Releases
+### Stable Releases

-Our official patch releases can be found on the [Releases Page](https://github.com/OldUnreal/UT2004Patches/releases).
-If you are a regular player or if you want to play online, then please use official releases only.
+If you are a regular player or if you want to play online, then please use stable releases only.

 > [!IMPORTANT]
 > If you want to test out our patches, but maintain the possibility to uninstall them, we strongly urge you to create a backup of your entire UT2004 folder before installing the patch.